BTNeandertha1/BTDiablo/README.md

 - [HighTechLowIQ](https://www.youtube.com/c/HighTechLowIQ) on YouTube for educational Videos and some Files
 - MRCelSynap: For Helping with Corruptions and various modding
 - Elmegaard: Inspiration
+- Canight: Helped with a ton of ideas
 - Warren: Helping in the very beginning with Theory Crafting
 - Wolfieeiflow: Helping with Spreadsheets and brain power
 - JeyP: Testing things then walking me through